Jonny Cocker: Career

-Cocker competed for the 3rd time at the infamous Le Mans 24hr with James Walker and Roger Wills in the JMW Motorsport 458 Ferrari Italia.
+Cocker competed for the third time at the infamous Le Mans 24hr with James Walker and Roger Wills in the JMW Motorsport 458 Ferrari Italia.

 In 2012, Cocker competed with Dempsey Racing in the ALMS Laguna Seca race in their newly acquired Lola Coupe LMP2 race car.

-In 2013, Jonny Cocker was the Drayson Racing development driver and clocked up 205.941 mph beating the flying kilometre record by more than 35 mph.
+In 2013, Cocker was the Drayson Racing development driver and clocked up 205.941 mph beating the flying kilometre record by more than 35 mph.

 The record breaking car was a special low drag version of the Drayson B12 69/EV Electric Le Mans prototype car.
 Normally the car as two motors per wheel, a 30k Wh battery which produces 850 bhp and weighs 1,095 kg.
 In its world record guise it had special bodywork, a lightweight 20k Wh high powered battery and crucially it weighed less than 1,000 kg ensuring it met the one-tonne electric land speed record car rules.

-Jonny Cocker secured a podium spot at the Goodwood Festival of Speed weekend in July 2013 with a third-place finish for the all-electric B12 69/EV.
+Cocker secured a podium spot at the Goodwood Festival of Speed weekend in July 2013 with a third-place finish for the all-electric B12 69/EV.
 It was the electric hypercar's first high-profile run since it broke the FIA World Electric Land Speed Record for sub-1000 kg cars with Lord Drayson at the wheel.
-Back in its high downforce circuit specification, the B12 69/EV, which was driven by Jonny Cocker for the weekend and recorded a best time of 47.34 seconds in Sunday's final shootout, just 0.02 secs behind the second placed Peugeot 20 T16 that won at Pikes Peak earlier in the year.
+Back in its high downforce circuit specification, the B12 69/EV, which was driven by Cocker for the weekend and recorded a best time of 47.34 seconds in Sunday's final shootout, just 0.02 secs behind the second placed Peugeot 20 T16 that won at Pikes Peak earlier in the year.
 This represents a new electric record at the Goodwood Festival of Speed, over 6 seconds faster than the time set when the car made its Goodwood hill debut last year.
 That underlines the rapid progress being made by Drayson Racing in developing its electric powertrain technology.